NYPD bomb squad cordons area around UN building over 'suspicious package'

 - The building is home to multiple Turkish diplomatic facilities in New York.

-NYPD bomb squad was called in when a suspicious package has been discovered in front of the Turkish House in New York, near the United Nations building.
+New York Police Department (NYPD) bomb squad was called in when a suspicious package has been discovered in front of the Turkish House in New York, near the United Nations building.

 The police was called to the scene at around noon local time.